Scott Loach: Hartlepool United

 On 9 June 2017, Loach signed for newly relegated National League club Hartlepool United.
 At the end of the 2017–18 season, Loach won both Fans Player and Players' Player of the Year Awards.

 He also won the Players' Player of the Year Award in the 2018–19 season.

 Loach played his 100th consecutive appearance in all competitions for Hartlepool during their 3–2 victory over Salford City in April 2019.

 At the end of the 2018–19 season, Loach left Hartlepool following the expiry of his contract.

 Barnet

 Loach signed for National League club Barnet on 14 June 2019.
 He played 72 times in two seasons before leaving the club at the end of the 2020-21 season.

 Chesterfield

 On 11 June 2021, Loach joined fellow National League club Chesterfield.
+He was the regular first choice keeper during his only season at the club making 48 appearances.

 Derby County

 On 13 July 2022, Loach joined League One club Derby County on a free transfer.
+He was used as a back-up keeper as he made three appearances during the 2022–23 season, all in the EFL Trophy.
+He was offered a new contract in May 2023.
+Loach signed a one-year contract extension on 21 June 2023.
+Loach spent the 2023–24 season as third choice keeper and failed to make a first team appearance, he did feature as an unused substitute when second choice keeper Josh Vickers was unable to play.

+On 18 May 2024, it was announced that Loach would leave Derby at the end of his contract on 30 June 2024, after three appearances over two seasons.

+On 18 June 2024, Loach announced his retirement from professional football after a twenty-year career and over 500 appearances, Loach retired to concentrate on a coaching career.

+On 31 March 2025, Loach signed for Northern Counties East League Division One Wakefield AFC for the remainder of the season.